Crenshinibon/spomet/README.md

 Test it [here](http://spomet.meteor.com/ "Spomet hosted at meteor.com") and read about an extended example of it's usage [here](http://shiggyenterprises.wordpress.com/2013/09/28/developing-a-full-text-search-enabled-meteor-app).

 It is a quite simple and limited fulltext search engine for [Meteor](http://meteor.com "Home of Meteor").
 Besides it's simplicity it's sufficient for my purpose (and eventually for many other's).

 It should be easily includable into your Meteor project.
+I haven't made a meteorite package from it yet, though.
+So you have to:

-Take the [spomet package](https://github.com/Crenshinibon/spomet/tree/master/packages/spomet "Spomet package") from this GitHub repository's *packages* folder and put it into your app's *packages* folder.
+* Take the [spomet package](https://github.com/Crenshinibon/spomet/tree/master/packages/spomet "Spomet package") from this GitHub repository's *packages* folder and put it into your app's *packages* folder.
+* Execute: *meteor add spomet*

 This repository is itself a Meteor app and should serve as an example, of how to actually use Spomet.